ThinkR-open/devindocker/README.md

   - You can combine this with {renv} to keep packages versions installed inside your directory (and thus available next time you start the container)
+  - All changes in settings of your Rstudio Server will be kept for next start (last project opened, editor theme, …)

 ## Installation